+Undivided private house

-Undivided private house: This is a single dwelling unit that takes up the complete building and is inhabited by only one (1) household.
+This is a single dwelling unit that takes up the complete building and which s inhabited by one household.

-Part of a private house: This is one (1) building which comprises one (1) dwelling unit, in which there are more than one (1) household.
+Part of a private house

+This is one building which comprises of one dwelling unit, in which there are more than one household.
 There is no separate access for the households.

+Flat, apartment, condominium

-Flat, apartment, condominium: These are self-contained private dwellings in a single or multistoried building.
+These are self-contained private dwellings in a single or multi-storied building.
 Each such dwelling must have separate access to the street, either through direct access or a communal staircase, passage, veranda or corridor, etc. The rooms in this type of dwelling are usually side-by-side on the same floor.

-Combined business and dwelling: This type of dwelling is where a business occupies a part of the dwelling unit.
-For this category the household owns/operates the business.
+Combined business and dwelling

+This type of dwelling is where a business occupies a part of the dwelling unit.
+The household operates the business.

-Dwelling attached to business: This option refers to a dwelling unit that shares a common wall with a business unit.
+Dwelling attached to business

+This option refers to a dwelling unit that shares a common wall with a business unit.
 This also refers to a dwelling unit which is either above or below a business unit.
 The household may or may not operate or own the business.

+Town house

-Town house: This type of dwelling unit is usually on two floors - living quarters on the ground floor and bedrooms above, and each unit has its own entrance/exit way.
-This is a self-contained unit, usually in rows of units, with separate legal title to ownership.
+This type of dwelling is usually on two floors - living quarters on the ground floor and bedrooms above, and each unit has its own entrance/exit way.
+This is a self- contained unit, usually in rows of units, with separate legal title to ownership.
 Sometimes common facilities such as security and grounds may be shared.